Effective data governance starts with a vision, and that vision must be at the enterprise level and commonly understood and communicated.

 The first step in every successful data governance effort is the establishment of a common vision and mission for data and its governance across the enterprise.
 The vision articulates the state the organization wishes to achieve with data, and how data governance will foster reaching that state.
-Through the skills of a specialist in data governance and using the techniques of facilitation, the senior business team develops the enterprise’s vision for data and its governance.
-All of the subsequent activities of any data governance effort should be formed by this vision.
+Through the skills of a specialist in data management and data governance and using the techniques of facilitation, the senior business team develops the enterprise’s vision for data and its governance.
+All subsequent activities of any data governance effort should be formed by this vision.

 Visioning offers the widest possible participation for developing a long-range plan, especially in enterprise-oriented areas such as data governance.
 It is democratic in its search for disparate opinions from all stakeholders and directly involves a cross-section of constituents from the enterprise.
 Developing a vision helps avoid piecemeal and reactionary approaches to addressing problems.
 It accounts for the relationship between issues, and how one problem’s solution may generate other problems or have an impact on another area of the enterprise.
 Developing a vision at the enterprise level allows the organization to create a holistic approach to setting goals that will enable the it to realize the vision.